 It’s essential to undergo these screenings with a provider that knows exactly what to look for.
 “Make sure the person doing the exam is using the latest equipment, and when they find something they’re not sure about, they refer you to an expert,” says Rubin.

 When you have IBD, your only option for colorectal cancer screening is a colonoscopy.
 “The stool tests people see advertised on TV, blood tests that people are working on in research labs, and virtual colonoscopies or CT scans—those things are only for non-IBD patients,” explains Rubin.

 So be sure to work out a routine colonoscopy schedule with your care team—which may vary based on your specific condition—and stick with it.

 Bottom line: CRC is not a given

 “When someone is diagnosed with colitis, they go online, and one of the first things they read is that they’re going to get colon cancer,” says Rubin.
 “It’s very scary—and it’s very inaccurate.
 The majority of people will not get colon cancer.”

-While the American Cancer Society notes that people who have IBD have twice the risk of developing CRC in comparison to those who don’t have IBD, it’s important not to panic.
+While colorectal cancer risk can be increased in people with IBD, it’s important not to panic.
 “Between controlling the disease better and doing surveillance colonoscopies, we’ve driven the rates of CRC in IBD down significantly, almost to the general population (those without IBD) rates,” says Rubin.